lilya2148/lilya2148.github.io/entrepreneurship/_posts/2025-07-01-all-the-jobs.md

 ## 2) stand up
 Tecchhnically didn't make any money here.
 I went 14 times and definitely was getting better!
 It was a total grind though.
 It wasn't uncommon to wait 2 hours for 5 minutes of stage time, and sometimes, you were just performing in front of the other comics, including the ones that just bombed.

+**Was it fun?** Yes and no...
+Writing jokes was fun!
+And getting laughs was fun.
+Bombing was awful.
+Waiting was boring.

-**Closest I came to making money:** I had a single good set where someone asked if I had 10 minutes of material.
+**Did I make money:** Narrr.
+Closest I came was after a good set, the host asked I had 10 minutes of material.
 Apparenetly I too eagerly said, uh what yes yes yes I do yes please, because he was like "No you don't!"
-But I feel like if I just cooly nodded... maybe he would have given me one of the paid 10 minute slots
+And it's probably for the best.. because I really didn't haha.
+But I feel like if I just cooly nodded... maybe he would have given me one of the paid 10 minute slots for that mic.

 **Thing I'd do differently:**
 - Find a mic or two just to practice / workshop jokes